Take Our 21 Day Challenge!

-Often visitors ask questions about real estate books and services for landlords.
-Just so you know, toward the top of the Q & A pages, you can find links to recommended landlording books and services.
+Often visitors ask questions about how to become a MrLandlord "Member" and get access to exckusive MrLandlord resources including a sample of Jeffrey lease, e-books, audio and video trainings and more.
+Be sure to visit the exclusive "Members" section of our website where you can gain access to tons of valuable educational resources not found anywhere else.
 You may also click one of the following most requested landlording tools: Tenant Credit Checks, State-Specific Rental Forms, Automatic/Direct Rent Collection and the ability to Report Debts of Former Tenants to the three major credit bureaus.

 We reserve the right to remove offensive or irrelevant comments or remove/block/ban postings of individuals who repeatedly violate the forum rules.
 We periodically remove dated postings and posting asked by non-landlords.
 We also reserve the right to publish tips posted on the Q&A Forum for inclusion in our Rental Owner Update newsletters and columns shared with real estate associations who request to receive tips shared from our website and the contributors.
 Remember this forum is for and by landlords.
 All visitors to our Q & A, don't forget to sign up for our weekly Rental Owner Updates, so that you will receive any additional special announcements, updates or warnings related to our Q & A Forum.
 Click here to sign-up for our Free Updates.
 Click here to return to the Q & A Forum.